zoltan-kuli/Land-of-the-Free/README.md

 I would probably approach this project differently now, and I could have definitely made some parts of it better.

-However, fortunately, the website turned out nice, and I managed to exceed the requirements.
+However, fortunately, the website turned out great, and I managed to exceed the requirements.

 Furthermore, I learned a lot about the importance of optimizing for different screen sizes and resolutions.
 And I got an appreciation for how difficult it really is to get it right.